steven912/Overview-Of-Current-Projects/README.md

 #### Dev Description:

   Probably my most developed project, but also suffering from scale creep and loss of vision/excitement.
-I spent so much time creating all these systems, and once they were created and the enxt step was to actually flesh them out with ideas, I got hit with something exactly like writer's block.
+I spent so much time creating all these systems, and once they were created and the next step was to actually flesh them out with ideas, I got hit with something exactly like writer's block.
 There are just too many options infront of me of how the game could play, that I'm kind of paralyzed with indecision.
 Regardless, I'm proud of the progress of this game, as over the course of it I really felt I was becoming a significantly better developer.

 #### Influences: